Lord Kumara asked Lord Siva to explain about Jivan Mukti and Videha Mukti.

 The difference in knowledge does not affect Atman.
 The difference in time and place does not affect Atman.

-One who is devoid of name and form, who is beyond the state of Turya, who is Atman and accomplished in Atma yoga and who is devoid of bodily remembrance is Videha Mukta.
+One who is devoid of name and form, who is beyond the state of Turya, who is Atman and accomplished in Atma yoga, and who is devoid of bodily remembrance is Videha Mukta.

-One who is enjoying the perpetual bliss of Brahman, who is enjoying the nectar of Brahman and who has the radiance of Brahman is VedehaMuktaa.
+He who is enjoying the perpetual bliss of Brahman, who is enjoying the nectar of Brahman, and who has the radiance of Brahman is Vedeha Mukta.

-See the Atman with your inner eyes, make yourself satisfied and content with your own Atman, satisfy your Atman and become a videha mukta.
+See the Atman with your inner eyes, make yourself satisfied and content with your own Atman, satisfy your Atman, and become a Videha Mukta.